syncfusion-content/asp.net-core-docs/aspnet-core/TreeGrid/Columns.md

 * Sort Descending
 * Columns

-The Sort Ascending and Sort Descending options are enabled or disabled by using the AllowSorting property.
+The Sort Ascending and Sort Descending options are enabled or disabled by using the allow-sorting property.
 With these options, single level sorting can be performed in the TreeGrid columns.
-To perform multilevel sorting, the AllowMultiSorting property should be enabled.
+To perform multilevel sorting, the allow-multi-sorting property should be enabled.

 You can also disable the visibility of the particular column in column collection manually by setting the Visible property to false.